 Dartmouth (Tuck) Admissions Essays

-- 1. Why is an MBA a critical next step toward your short- and long-term career goals?
-Why is Tuck the best MBA program for you, and what will you uniquely contribute to the community?
-(If you are applying for a joint or dual degree, please explain how the additional degree will contribute to those goals.)
+- Why is an MBA a critical next step toward your short- and long-term career goals?
+Why is Tuck the best MBA fit for you, and your goals and why are you the best fit for Tuck?
+(500 words)

-- Discuss your most meaningful leadership experience.
+- Tell us about your most meaningful collaborative leadership experience and what role you played.
 What did you learn about your own individual strengths and weaknesses through this experience?
+(500 words)

 - Describe a circumstance in your life in which you faced adversity, failure, or setback.
 What actions did you take as a result and what did you learn from this experience?

 - What are your short-term goals, post-MBA?

 - Life is full of uncertainties, and plans and circumstances can change.
 As a result, navigating a career requires you to be adaptable.
 Should the short-term goals that you provided above not materialize what alternative directions have you considered?

 - Share with us your list of “25 Random Things about YOU.”
 (2 pages)